gx578007/fslog/README.md

 fslog - a light node.js logging API
 ===========================

 Similar to `console.log`, `fslog` logs message to both "files" and "stdout".
 The logs within the same day will be written in the same file by default.
-Also, `fslog` is able to automatically perform log rotation to remove expired logs (disabled by default).
+Also, `fslog` is able to automatically perform log rotation or remove expired logs (disabled by default).

 Install with: